 Frequently Asked Questions

-The most authoritative way to check is to log into your email client or app and check whether the Server Account Type shows as IMAP or POP3.
+The most reliable way to check is to log into your email client or app and check whether the Server Account Type shows as IMAP or POP3.

 If you do not wish to do that, there are some other ways you can tell which protocol you are using.
-If any of the statements are true, then you are using POP3.
+If any of the statements are correct, then you are using POP3.

 - Create a folder on one of your devices.
 When you log in to a different device, the folder is missing.